About Western Law

 Tuition and Fees

-Tuition fees for 2024-2025 are estimated to be approximately $20,200 for Ontario residents and $22,215 for domestic out-of-province residents, plus supplemental fees of $1,700.
+Tuition fees for 2025-2026 are estimated to be approximately $20,200 for Ontario residents and $22,215 for domestic out-of-province residents, plus supplemental fees of $1,700.
 The supplemental fees include Student Activity and Organization Fees, health and dental plans, and a London Transit bus pass.
 You can expect to spend between $800 and $1,400 on textbooks, depending on whether you choose to buy used, new or both.

 Entrance Scholarships

 We are committed to ensuring that you have access to adequate financial resources to complete your program of study.
 Funding is provided through various forms of financial assistance.
 Merit-based (scholarship) funding recognizes and rewards students for their excellent academic achievement.
-Need-based funding (bursaries, awards, and work study) is distributed to students based on demonstrated financial need.
+Needs-based funding (bursaries, awards, and work study) is distributed to students based on demonstrated financial need.

-As an incoming first-year student, you may be eligible to receive Dean of Law Entrance Scholarships and Dean of Law Continuing Entrance Scholarships in amounts up to $40,000, awarded between February and April.
+As an incoming first-year student, you may be eligible to receive Dean of Law Entrance Scholarships and Dean of Law Continuing Entrance Scholarships in amounts up to $50,000, awarded between February and April.
 We also offer numerous other entrance scholarships, which are typically awarded in the summer before classes begin.

 All admitted students will be considered for entrance scholarships without submitting separate applications.